Hendi, Iran

-Hendi (هندي, also Romanized as Hendī; also known as Ḩoseynābād-e Hendī) is a village in Doab Rural District, in the Central District of Selseleh County, Lorestan Province, Iran.
-At the 2006 census, its population was 466, in 93 families.
+Hendi (هندي) (Note: Also romanized as Hendī; also known as Ḩoseynābād-e Hendī) is a village in Doab Rural District of the Central District in Selseleh County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 466 in 93 households.
+The following census in 2011 counted 442 people in 107 households.
+The 2016 census measured the population of the village as 393 people in 115 households.